Cassia Banana Mule [CLOSED]

 Cocktail Los Angeles

-The original Moscow Mule came to be in 1941 at Hollywood’s Cock ‘N Bull to put a glut of Smirnoff Vodka and copper mugs to good use.
-Bar director Kenny Arbuckle’s mule motivations were less about efficiency and more about flavor at Cassia, the modern Asian brasserie from Chef Bryant Ng, Kim Luu Ng, Josh Loeb and Zoe Nathan Loeb.
+The original Moscow Mule put a Smirnoff Vodka and copper mug surplus to good use in 1941 at Hollywood’s Cock ‘N Bull.
+Kenny Arbuckle’s mule motivations were less about efficiency and more about flavor.
+Kenny Arbuckle is the bar director at Cassia, a modern Asian brasserie from Chef Bryant Ng, Kim Luu Ng, Josh Loeb and Zoe Nathan Loeb.

 I used to see Arbuckle drinking Craftsman beer and eating dinner at The Spice Table, the late great Little Tokyo restaurant from Bryant Ng and Kim Luu-Ng.
-Now he’s in charge the bar at Cassia, which is about three times the size of The Spice Table, and even more ambitious.
-Arbuckle finds inspiration in the nearby Santa Monica Farmers Market, and of course in the flavors of Ng’s nuanced cooking.
-His Banana Mule doesn’t contain vodka and doesn’t come in a copper mug, but still has plenty of kick, complete with banana infused gin, galangal-ginger-lemongrass syrup, mint, and lime in a Collins glass.
+Cassia’s bar is about three times the size of The Spice Table and even more ambitious.
+Arbuckle finds inspiration in the nearby Santa Monica Farmers Market.
+Chef Ng’s nuanced cooking also motivates him.
+His Banana Mule doesn’t contain vodka and doesn’t come in a copper mug, but still has kick.
+He features banana infused gin, galangal-ginger-lemongrass syrup, mint, and lime in a Collins glass.

 Tags: